aaref5720/USART-Queue-Optimization-BluePill/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you have ideas for further optimization or improvements, feel free to open an issue or submit a pull request.

-## Acknowledgments

-Special thanks to the creators of Keil uVision and the developers of the Blue Pill development board for their tools and hardware, enabling embedded systems development and optimization.

----

-Feel free to customize this README according to your specific project details and requirements.
-Happy optimizing! 🚀